Tuition and Financial Aid

 Woodland School has contracted with FACTS Tuition Management to help manage your payment tuition plans and extended care billing.
 Woodland School has also made arrangements to offer the protection of tuition refund insurance with Dewar Insurance.

-Tuition Deposit – Upon your child's acceptance to Woodland School, a tuition deposit of $2,000 is due to reserve their space at Woodland for the fall regardless of which payment plan you choose.
-For families choosing either Payment Plan B or C, Dewar Tuition Refund Insurance is required.
+Tuition Deposit: Upon your child's acceptance to Woodland School, a tuition deposit of $2,000 is due to reserve their space at Woodland for the upcoming year.
+Several payments plans are available.

 Woodland School is committed to serving an economically diverse community of students.
 Our financial aid process honors that commitment by making a Woodland education affordable to all who are qualified, regardless of their financial resources.